 Lactose is a particular type of sugar found in milk and other dairy products, among other things.
 This is why lactose is also called ‘milk sugar’.
 Lactose is broken down in the small intestine.
 There, the lactase enzyme splits lactose into glucose and galactose so that the intestinal wall can absorb it.
 When too little of the lactase enzyme is present, lactose cannot be split so it cannot be absorbed in the small intestine.

 If lactose is not properly digested, it enters the large intestine.
 In the large intestine, lactose is fermented, which involves the release of gas and the attraction of fluid, among other things.

 Lactose may be a risk factor in some people for the development of gas in the intestines.

-Most commonly found in milk, lactose can also be found in several other foods.
-Below you will find the most common products containing lactose.
-Not every product contains the same amount of lactose, and the products that cannot be tolerated, can vary from person to person.
+Besides milk, lactose is also found in several other foods.
+Below are the most common lactose-containing products.
+Not every product contains the same amount of lactose.

-- Milk and dairy products such as yogurt, custard and quark
+- Milk and milk products such as yogurt, custard, and quark

-- Cheese (especially fresh cheeses such as cream cheese and cottage cheese)
+- Cheese (especially the fresh types of cheese such as cream cheese and cottage cheese)

 - Ice cream and milkshakes

 - Whipped cream and other types of cream